ST. MARK'S DIAPER BANK

 St. Mark's created its Diaper Bank ministry in 2021.
 St. Mark's accepts donations of baby diapers, wipes, and cash donations and offers these important baby supplies to families in need in Mansfield and Willimantic.

 St. Mark’s works closely with other faith communities to live out God’s mission of justice and reconciliation.
 We partner with local agencies, organize teams of volunteers, raise funds, host events, and continually seek creative ways to engage with our neighbors.
 Some of our partners and ways of engaging include:

-- The Covenant Soup Kitchen: The middle school group at St. Mark’s helps prepare monthly meals at the Covenant Soup Kitchen, a community feeding program based at St. Paul’s Episcopal Church in Willimantic.
+- The Covenant Soup Kitchen: St. Mark’s volunteers help prepare monthly meals at the Covenant Soup Kitchen, a community feeding program based at St. Paul’s Episcopal Church in Willimantic.
 St. Mark’s provides food, funds, and volunteer support for the soup kitchen’s mission to provide “not only food, but an environment of care, love, support, and safety to those who come through our doors.”